 Can you eat bread and carbs during prep and does it bloat you or add body fat?

 First, good question.
 That was my question too when the fad and trend shifted to low-carbs.

 Here’s the deal.
-You can eat carbs, starches and complex, you can have dairy and bread in your figure prep.
+You can eat carbs, starches and complex, you can have dairy and bread in your contest prep.
 Eating carbs is not going to make you fat, unless you eat too many of them.
 You can overeat anything and get fat.
-Protein matters, carbs count, fat adds up, but you can have all these in your figure diet.
+Protein matters, carbs count, fat adds up, but you can have all these in your contest prep diet.

 If you eat natural carbs, not processed, you shouldn’t bloat too badly.
 Generally you will hold 3-4 grams of water for every gram of glycogen you hold.
 This is why you may notice the scale weight go up a good 3-4 pounds after a good cheat day.
 The simple act of getting back on your diet and drinking a lot of water will flush it right out and your body weight will stabilize in about 4 days.

 Now, most competitors prep for 12 weeks.
 Some competitors diet for 14 weeks so they can slowly wean out the junk food and get in the swing of dieting.
 The way to diet is to include a good balance of protein, carbs, and fat in your diet.
 Then, tweak those calories and macros as you lose fat.